 This is a first for us during our stay at Erica.
 We’ve never seen lifeguards stationed at each pool on previous holidays.
 It was reassuring to know that should there have been a problem, there was someone trained to deal with an emergency situation.
 A definite tick, for any family-friendly resort.

 Are there any particular requirements you look out for when booking accommodation for your family holiday?
+Are there any hotels in Sardina for families you would recommend?
 I would love to hear them.